TN52 Yard Sale

 When is it?

 The TN52 Yard Sale is always the third Friday in May, and the day after.
 Hours are up to the seller on the two dates listed at the top of the page.
 (On Friday, we noticed sales starting early and going until dark.
 On Saturday, we were noticing that a lot of vendors started packing up around 3 p.m.)
-There is a tiny percentage of sellers who also sell on Sunday.
+There is a tiny percentage of sellers who also sell on Thursday and/or Sunday.

 How do I get a detailed map so I know